elavoie/pando-handbook/README.md

 And you can combine with other post-processing to keep only results that are even:

     seq 1 10 | pando square.js --stdin | grep -e '.*[02468]$'

+You can also use other npm packages, such as the debug package, in your computing function:

+    var debug = require('debug')
+    var log = debug('pando:examples:square')

+    module.exports['/pando/1.0.0'] = function (x, cb) {
+      log('started processing ' + x)
+      setTimeout(function () {
+        x = Number.parseInt(JSON.parse(x))
+        var r = x * x
+        log('returning ' + r)
+        cb(null, r)
+      }, 1000)
+    }

+You then simply have to install the packages used in the current working directory.
+When loading the computing function on startup, Pando automatically packages it with all its dependencies with browserify so that it runs in the browser.

 # Supported Browsers